gruzovator/termsquery/README.md

-# Terms Boolean Queries for Containers
+# Boolean Search for Python Containers

+Library to make simple boolean queries for python string containers.
+E.g. query built from expression 'a & b & ~c' can be applied to any container to check if it contains strings 'a' and 'b' and not contains 'c'.

 Base example: